Jierark/Notes/MIT Class Notes/18.0851/Lecture 4.md

 \end{bmatrix}$$
 More succintly,
 $$\frac{1}{h^2}K_{4}\vec{u}=\vec{f}$$
 Remember, this is the fixed-fixed case.
 This is the case whether the system is a bunch of masses on springs or a discretized set of points on a hanging bar.
 You can even tell from the corners that both ends are fixed.
 Let's suppose they weren't.
-Then, you would see a larger K for the system.
+Then, you would account for that by changing the ends and dimensions of the matrix K.

 # Hanging Beam
 Let's now consider a fixed-free system (a hanging beam)